-This book has been written to accompany the exhibition Palladio and His Legacy: A Transatlantic Journey and shows drawings, books and images from the peerless Palladio collections of the Royal Institute of British Architects.
-It shows how Palladio studied and reinterpreted the architecture of antiquity, how he developed his ideas, how his message spread, and how Palladianism developed and spread across America, where Palladio's legacy has remained longest and most widespread.
+Written to accompany the exhibition Palladio and His Legacy: A Transatlantic Journey, this volume includes drawings, books, and images from the peerless Palladio collections of the Royal Institute of British Architects.
+It shows how Palladio studied and reinterpreted the architecture of antiquity, how he developed his ideas, how his message spread, and how Palladianism developed and spread across America, where Palladio's legacy has been most widespread and long-lived.

 Andrea Palladio lived and worked some 500 years ago in the Veneto.
 Yet his international influence, and particularly his impact on American architecture, has been greater than that of any architect since.
-Simplicity and proportion formed the basis of his idea of architecture; the villas he created in the Veneto around Venice, together with his writings, which were widely disseminated after his death, have helped shape European and American buildings for more than 400 years.
+Simplicity and proportion formed the bases of his idea of architecture.
+The villas he created in the Veneto, together with his writings, which were widely disseminated after his death, have helped shape European and American buildings for more than 400 years.